 Roof Replacement in Fort Worth, Texas — Quick Facts

-A roof replacement in Fort Worth (Tarrant County seat, western anchor of the DFW Metroplex) typically costs $10,000–$30,000 depending on home size and materials.
-Fort Worth sits in a heavy North Texas hail corridor with peak storm risk from March–June, and storm damage may be eligible for insurance coverage depending on your policy and carrier.
+A roof replacement in Fort Worth (Tarrant County seat, western anchor of the DFW Metroplex) varies by home size, roof pitch, materials, ventilation, decking condition, code requirements, and damage extent.
+Fort Worth sits in a heavy North Texas hail corridor with peak storm risk from March–June, and storm-related roof work may involve carrier review depending on your policy.
 Frame Restoration provides free inspections, documents storm damage in writing, coordinates city building permits, and backs every project with a 10-year workmanship warranty.
 BBB A+ Rated.
 Serving 28 Fort Worth ZIP codes.
 Call 214-308-9227 for a free inspection.

 Fort Worth is the western anchor of the DFW Metroplex — the fifth-largest city in Texas, the seat of Tarrant County, and home to roughly a million residents spread across historic streetcar neighborhoods, mid-century suburbs, and brand-new master-planned growth.
 The city sits in a heavy North Texas hail corridor, where spring supercells, microburst winds, and triple-digit summer heat all take a measurable toll on residential roofing.
 Hail seasons routinely produce 1"–2" stones that bruise asphalt shingles and cut underlayment, while late-summer UV exposure accelerates granule loss on south- and west-facing slopes.
 Insurance carriers across the Metroplex treat North Texas roofs accordingly — proper documentation after a storm often makes the difference between a repair check and a full replacement.